 The next meeting of the 2014-2015 Triangle Intellectual History Seminar is Sunday, March 22, 2015.
 Kris Manjapra, Assistant Professor of History at Tufts University will be leading a discussion on “Twin Cities of Counter-Modernity: The Tangled Intellectual History of Berlin and Calcutta in the Age of Empire.”

-The next meeting of the 2014-2015 Triangle Intellectual History Seminar is Sunday, December 7.
-Professor Colin Tyler of the University of Hull is Visiting Professor in the Department of Politics and International Affairs at Wake Forest University.
-He will be leading a discussion on the topic, “Forms, Dialectics, and the Healthy Community: Recovering the British Idealist Reception of Plato.
+The next meeting of the 2014-2015 Triangle Intellectual History Seminar is Sunday, April 12, 2015.
+Eric Oberle, Assistant Professor of History in the Faculty of Interdisciplinary Humanities and Communications at Arizona State University will be leading a discussion on “Negative Identity and the Twentieth Century: Adorno, Dubois, Heidegger, Arendt.”

 View Past Events